QuarkChain/L2Bridge/backend/README.md

 # Execute a one-time task to sync the proof of order 6 and withdraw all claimed funds before it (include 6).
 yarn sync 6
 ```
-### Tips
+## FAQ
+### What happens if the order is expired?
+If the users' deposit is expired, they can refund their token from the source L2 contract.
+The risk is if the order has been taken on destination L2 but the claim hash has not relayed to source L2, the LP will lose his money.
+### How do I control gas costs?
-- To control gas costs, you can use MAX_FEE_PER_GAS_L1 (for L1), MAX_FEE_PER_GAS_AB (for Arbitrum), or GAS_PRICE_OP (for Optimism) to limit the gas price for transactions other than taking orders (a.k.a claim).
-If the real-time gas price is higher, the transactions will be pending for later confirmation.   **Warning:** this may lead to the risk of order expiration.
+To control gas costs, you can use MAX_FEE_PER_GAS_L1 (for L1), MAX_FEE_PER_GAS_AB (for Arbitrum), or GAS_PRICE_OP (for Optimism) to limit the gas price for transactions other than taking orders (a.k.a claim).
+If the real-time gas price is higher, the transactions will be pending for later confirmation.
+Note that if maxFeePerGas is lower than maxPriorityFeePerGas the transaction will fail, so it will be ignored by the script.
+**Warning:** If the claim hashes are not relayed to source L2 in time, there are risks that orders would be expired.
+### How can I get a better chance to win the claim bid?
-- To get a better chance to win the claim bid, you can use the max priority fee or gas price multiplier configuration to boost the gas price used for the claim transaction:
+To get a better chance to win the claim bid, you can use the max priority fee or gas price multiplier configuration to boost the gas price used for the claim transaction:
     - For Arbitrum as the destination chain, use MAX_PRIORITY_FEE_AB_CLAIM to specify the max priority fee (tip) in Gwei
     - For Optimism as the destination chain, use GAS_PRICE_MULTIPLIER_OP_CLAIM which will multiply the real-time gas price.